MicrosoftDocs/security/ransomware/protect-against-ransomware.md

 ---
-title: "Quickly configure for ransomware prevention in your organization to help stop ransomware cybercriminals." ms.author: dansimp
+title: "Get started and quickly configure ransomware so you can stop ransomware cybercriminals from targeting your organization." ms.author: dansimp
 author: dansimp
 f1.keywords: